rosedu/workshop-git/README.md

    git show HEAD
    ```

+   The `HEAD` keyword is an alias for the latest (most recent) commit in the current branch.

 1. Show commit contents by commit ID:

    ```console
    git show 1a02ae3
    ```

+   Each commit is identified by a commit ID, typically a [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash of the commit contents.

 1. Only show actual contents, no metadata: